-With one in five (22 per cent) single parents on benefit using the CSA never receiving any money and a further one in four (27 per cent) receiving it only occasionally, there is an important task ahead in improving the statutory maintenance system for those for whom it
+With one in five (22 per cent) single parents on benefit using the CSA never receiving any money and a further one in four (27 per cent) receiving it only occasionally, there is an important task ahead in improving the statutory maintenance system for those for whom it represents their best chance of obtaining maintenance from the other parent.
+Additional focus may be placed on the quality of performance through the fact that parents will be paying for the service in future.

-More active engagement and tailored support is needed to encourage the making of maintenance arrangements
+5. More active engagement and tailored support is needed to encourage the making of maintenance arrangements